GPS Spoofing, by its nature, mimics global positioning signals to provide false positives. The main actor in the rise of spoofing is Russia.

 KJ–2.
 Incidents surrounding the Kerch Strait is almost certainly one of the most concerning areas in which spoofing has been deployed.
 Misdirecting shipping through Ukraine’s only access to oceans in the East has the potential to increase tension in the area further.

 KJ–3.
 Individuals and small groups can make spoofing devices.
-However, theses open-sourced tools, that cost less than $300 to make do not provide the same amount of threat that a militarised system presently provides.
+However, these open-sourced tools, which cost less than $300 to make do not provide the same amount of threat that a militarised system presently provides.

 With GPS being ubiquitous around the world, preloaded onto the majority of smartphones and global militaries relying on various global positioning systems, the ability to misdirect an active target is almost certainly one of the most dangerous evolutions in electronic warfare.